MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 ## Enable your machine for unattended mode

 To trigger desktop flows in unattended mode on your machine, you need some unattended bots on the machine.
 Each unattended bot on a machine can carry one unattended desktop flow run at a time.
 So if a machine needs to execute multiple unattended runs simultaneously, it needs as many unattended bots as it has simultaneous unattended runs to perform.

-Unattended bots can be created by allocating a Process capacity (or an Unattended RPA capacity) to your machine.
+To create unattended bots, allocate process capacity or unattended RPA capacity to your machine.
 Learn how to [allocate a Process capacity as an unattended bot](capacity-process.md)  on a machine.

 ## Maintenance mode for machines